lancedang64/project_library/README.md

 ## Knowledge and skills learnt and used
 - Javascript
-  - Object constructor
+  - Class
-  - Array
+  - Array methods
   - DOM manipulation
   - eventListener